TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 12, 2016

+### What did you learn yesterday?

+Yesterday, I learned how to write a service layer.
+Essentially, a service is plain Ruby class that houses a bunch of related behavior, typically between many objects, that doesn't fit into the standard MVC architecture.
+In the case of my bookstore, I needed one for the checkout process.
+Things like creating charges, emptying the cart, and sending an invoice definitely don't belong in a view, they don't quite fit into a controller (not to mention they make it bloated), and don't go along with any one model.
+I do have some behavior defined in a model, such as `.empty` in the `Cart` class, but the call to that method comes from the service.
+A service typically has one exposed method and several private methods.
+The one public method is called whenever the service needs to run, and everything happens within the private methods.
+Clean code, ftw!

+I also set up `stripe-ruby-mock` for testing the service yesterday.
+When I first started putting the spec file together, I didn't really think I'd be able to test all the behavior.
+However, I put everything together one small step at a time, and now my service has fully tested behavior.
+Tests are time consuming, but they are so wonderful when it comes time to refactor or add new behavior.

+### What are you going to do today?

+So, the bookstore feels pretty done.
+It's not the most beautiful project I've put together, but with all the brilliant front-end, UI/UX, and design people here, I'm sure nobody needs my input on how a site should look anyway.
+I know there are new features being introduced to the bookstore, so I need to find out what those are today and I'll work on getting them implemented.
+Annie says my code is clean enough that it shouldn't be difficult to add, so here's hoping she's right.

+### What do you expect to learn?

+I'm fairly certain the new feature will be including discounts for purchases without altering the original unit price of a book.
+I know that a deployment is coming soon as well.
+So, at the very least, I will gain experience with these processes.
+It seems that a big part of coding well (and in less time) is seeing similar problems arise and knowing how best to overcome them.
+Throughout this app, and the apprenticeship in general, the things I've seen before (like setting up REST actions for a new resource), tend to go quickly and smoothly, while new problems are time consuming and require a lot of thought and research.
+So, at this point I'm not exactly sure what I'll learn today, but I know I'll at least gain experience.

 ## February 11, 2016

 ### What did you learn yesterday?